minorg/minorgordon.net/_posts/2021-10-17-ask-historians.md

 For the last few months I've been casually reading the archives of the [AskHistorians](https://en.wikipedia.org/wiki/R/AskHistorians) subreddit.
 There is a fair bit of dross (e.g., Nazi-related questions), but the sheer breadth of the topics and expertise on display makes up for that.
 For someone who's as interested in as many history-related subjects as I am, it's a gold mine.

 I enjoy my dilettantism -- learning a little about a lot of things.
-I've only made deeper commitments to a few subjects in my life, like my graduate research in Computer Science.
+I've only made deeper commitments to a few subjects in my life, like my graduate research in computer science.
 My preference for breadth over depth has been reflected in my career.
-One of the reasons I studied Computer Science is that it [affords so many different opportunities]({% post_url 2020-07-19-bifurcation %}).
+One of the reasons I studied computer science is that it [affords so many different opportunities]({% post_url 2020-07-19-bifurcation %}).

 My aspiration is to be a "jack of all trades", but I certainly don't want to be a "master of none".
 It's very easy for "learning a little about a lot of things" to become "only dealing in the superficial".
 I've become more aware of this tendency in the last year or two.